finik25/CryptoCore/README.md

 - ECB mode does not support `--iv` argument
 - For decryption without `--iv`, ensure file contains IV in first 16 bytes
 - IV must be 16 bytes (32 hex characters)
+- CryptoCore stores IV at beginning of encrypted file; OpenSSL requires separate -iv parameter
+- When decrypting OpenSSL-encrypted files, you must prepend IV to ciphertext or use `--iv` flag

 **Permission errors:**
 - Run PowerShell as Administrator if writing to protected directories